-- By squeezing the calcaneus from side to side, it is more likely to feel pain if you have calcaneal stress fracture.
+- Squeezing the calcaneus from side to side makes it more likely to feel pain if you have a calcaneal stress fracture.

 - It is more likely to be plantar fasciitis if your pain is at the bottom of the foot.

 - It is more likely to be Achilles tendinitis if your pain is in the back of the heel or along the Achilles tendon.